axelnissim-personal/CoherentCuriosity/OdeToGrandma.md

 # An Ode to Grandma
-An AI generated short story
+An AI generated short story from my memory to the present moment

 <img src="OldPicture.jpg" alt="Baby Axel with Grandmother" width="200"/>